Did you know every cell in your body contains omega 3 fatty acids?

 Depending on where you live, you may get different information.
 For example, in France, the recommended intake is 500 mg a day, while in Norway, it’s 1-2 g a day.
 On the other hand, the American Heart Association (AHA) recommends adults consume wild-caught, fatty fish at least twice a week.

-But a recent scientific analysis of the research and recommendations around omega 3s provides the most useful advice of all!
-It concludes for optimal health benefits, you should consume between 2.6 to 3 g combined of EPA and DHA a day.
+As you can see, advice varies from country to country.
+But after reviewing the research and recommendations of various government agencies, our Resident Bone Health Expert, Lara Pizzorno, concluded that you should consume between 2.6 to 3 g combined of EPA and DHA a day.
 (Remember, EPA and DHA are the forms of omega 3 fatty acids that provide health benefits!)

 So, how should you go about getting your recommended 3 g of EPA and DHA a day?

 Well, the first step should always be nutrition.
 You can increase your intake by incorporating omega 3-rich foods in your diet.
 For a list of the top omega 3-rich foods, you can refer to the table on this page.

 Just make sure the seafood you include in your diet is wild-caught!
 As I mentioned earlier, farmed fish is loaded with omega 6s.
 So, this type of fish can actually do you more harm than good.